Last edit: 01/09/2023

-Starting from 1 January 2021, United Kingdom is officially outside of the European Union; the new UKCA mark will substitute CE mark for products placed on market in Great Britain (England, Wales and Scotland).
+Starting from 1 January 2021, United Kingdom is officially outside of the European Union; the UKCA mark is introduced, with the intention of replacing the CE mark on the territory of Great Britain (England, Wales and Scotland).

 The table below clarifies some of the terms used in this article.